Get Some Sleep

 "Get Some Sleep" is a song by New Zealand singer-songwriter Bic Runga.
-It was released in June 2002 as the lead single from her second studio album, Beautiful Collision.
-The song was the highest-selling song by a New Zealand artist in 2002, ranking at number six on the country's year-end ranking and peaking at number three on the RIANZ Singles Chart.
+It was released in June 2002 as the lead single from her second studio album, Beautiful Collision (2002).
+In New Zealand, "Get Some Sleep" was the most successful song by a native artist in 2002, ranking at number six on the country's year-end chart and peaking at number three on the RIANZ Singles Chart.
 The song also reached number 27 in Ireland, number 78 in the United Kingdom, and number 92 in Australia.